EasyRoutes API - Getting Started Guide

 3. Our team will review your submission and notify you once verified.

-is only available immediately after it is generated.
+Note: the Secret key is only available immediately after it is generated.
 The secret key should be copied and stored in a secure location.
-If you forget your secret key, you will have to rotate it to a new one.
+If you lose your secret key, you'll need to rotate it (see Rotating Secrets below).

 Authenticating and making requests